HEBDEN BRIDGE ARTS

 She is currently progressing her work into forest schools to engage children into the wonders of nature, whilst still using the arts to explore this.
 Danielle also works with community outreach projects and organisations as far as greater Manchester teaching the arts, screen-printing, mark making and more.

-This initiative was focussed on inspiring the next generation of their pupils aged 14-16.
+This initiative was also focussed on inspiring the next generation of their pupils aged 14-16.
 A series of video interviews were programmed from people working in the creative industries showcasing what it’s really like having a career in the arts.
-We are also arranged for local artist Rachel Red to work with the students to print make and create posters to add to their creative portfolios.

 Picture